 The Small Farms Conservancy promotes and supports small, independently owned farms & ranches and their ecosystem stewardship through on-farm education, training and public advocacy.

 Activities and projects are centered around two food-producing operations on two different continents.
 One, The Showcase Regenerative Farm, is in a First World country.
-The other, The Barnabas Project Ranch, is in a Third World country.
-The Showcase Regenerative Farm is located on the South Central Coast of California, and The Barnabas Project Ranch is located in the Mbarara District of Southwestern Uganda.
+The other, The Mwesiga Ranch, is in a Third World country.
+The Showcase Regenerative Farm is located on the South Central Coast of California, and The Mwesiga Ranch Ranch is located in the Mbarara District of Southwestern Uganda.

 The Showcase Regenerative Farm